Tinsel

-I'm the breeder behind All Star Yorkies located in California.
+I'm Lorena A., the breeder behind All Star Yorkies located in California.
 Our dogs are bred for health, temperament, and intelligence.
 We strive to produce the best overall pets and family members.
 Matching each family with the right puppy is the key to our success and yours.
 We are honored to bring another member of the family into your life!

 Boy 1